bairwell/middleware-cors/CONTRIBUTING.md

 ## Unit Testing

 All pull requests must be accompanied by passing unit tests and complete code coverage.
-The Bairwell\Cors library uses phpunit for testing.
+The Bairwell\MiddlewareCors library uses phpunit for testing.

 [Learn about PHPUnit](https://github.com/sebastianbergmann/phpunit/)

-    cd cors
+    cd cors-middleware
     vendor/bin/phpunit

 Which should give you no failures or errors.
 You can ignore any skipped tests as these are for external tools.